-The provisional personal insolvency statistics are published at the state and territory level.
+The business and non-business personal insolvency statistics are published at the state and territory level.
 When possible, this information is based on the state of residence reported on the statement of affairs form.
 When a bankruptcy is the result of a sequestration order, we record the debtors address supplied by the court.
 We update this address when the bankrupt lodges a statement of affairs.